eclipse-sdv-blueprints/fleet-management/leda/Setup.md

 # in this repository's root folder
 # The CSV Provider needs acces to the recording of the signals to play back.
 scp -P 2222 csv-provider/signalsFmsRecording.csv root@127.0.0.1:/data/usr/fms/csv
-# The kuksa.val Databroker needs to be configured with the VSS definition that also contains
+# The KUKSA.val Databroker needs to be configured with the VSS definition that also contains
 # the fleet management specific signals.
 The default definition file that comes with Leda does
 # not contain these.
 scp -P 2222 spec/overlay/vss.json root@127.0.0.1:/data/usr/fms/databroker